eeclaire/eeclaire.github.io/src/data/blogposts/2017-02-28-talking-to-strangers-is-the-least-of-your-worries-https.md

 I wish I could offer tools to help with this, but my understanding is that the inertia of the CA industry as it is makes it hard to move in any other direction.
 The EFF is doing good work toward improving internet health in general.
 There are tools like HTTPS Everywhere, that aim to replace any regular HTTP with the appropriate HTTPS alternative, as long as it exists and the website supports it.
 But that requires that websites support it, and even still these might break websites.

+Shoutout to [AJ](https://github.com/strugee) and [Jason](https://github.com/jasonaowen) for telling me more about security than I wanted to know.
+If I can't sleep at night now, it's your fault.
+Thank you espcially to AJ for fact-checking this post.

 #### 1
 I’m being a bit disingenuous here.
 Some high profile websites employ additional security tools such as OCSP stapling or public key pinning.
 Moreover, there are usually blacklists that revoke certain certificates that are known to have been falsely given or maliciously obtained.
 If a domain is important enough (and one would hope that google.com fits in that group), these compromised certificates will be included in your browser’s blacklist of “seemingly-okay-certificates-that-are-actually-not-to-be-trusted".
 However, that does assume the certificate is _known_ to be compromised first.